-In Syria, the Moslem Brotherhood accused of a massacre of military cadets at Aleppo had denied responsibility.
+Background: In Syria, the Moslem Brotherhood accused of a massacre of military cadets at Aleppo had denied responsibility.
 At least fifty cadets were killed and many wounded in the June sixteenth attack at an artillery school in the northern city.
 The Aleppo incident, officially blamed on the extremist brotherhood, was the bloodiest in a series of assassinations and acts of violence which have shaken Syria in the past two years.
 But in a statement on Monday (25 June) the group said: "The brotherhood condemns such methods to solve political differences.
 Islam disassociates itself from such deeds."

 SYNOPSIS: The Syrian government has alleged that a dissident army officer ordered the massacre at Aleppo.
 Reuters News Agency called the incident the most serious challenge to the Syrian leadership since President Hafez Al-Assad came to power in a bloodless coup.
 And diplomatic sources report the Syrian leadership is alarmed because the accused officer was a respected member of the ruling Baath party.